edgio-docs/edgio-docs/src/guides/v7/edge_functions.md

 ### Caching fetch() Requests {/* caching-fetch-requests */}

 Caching fetch requests within your edge function can reduce the load on your origins and deliver content faster to your users.
-It's important to be aware of [time limitations](#limitations) of edge function which can also be mitigated with caching.
+It may also mitigate timeout issues due to an edge function exceeding the [walltime limit](#limitations).

 In this section, we'll cover how to use the caching options as part of the `fetch()` method.
 These options are specified per fetch request and are completely separate from the caching options specified in {{ROUTES_FILE}}.